 Engaging parents in their child’s learning and development is highly valued.
 Staff will take time to enable parents to understand how they can embed and extend children's learing.

 Our parents are very much part of the Batford Nursery community and we trust you will feel welcome from your very first visit.
 The work we do with the children is a journey we make together.
 Parents are welcome to discuss their child’s progress at any time, with the class teacher or key worker, and to share ideas for supporting learning.

 The pages in this section give essential information about what parents can expect from Batford Nursery, including day-to-day administrative information, what we can offer to support families, and how parents can engage with their children’s learning at home.

-Shortly before your child joins us at Batford Nursery School, we will get in touch to arrange a home visit.
-This will usually be from one of the teachers and/or your child’s key worker designate.
-The home visit give an opportunity to ask any questions you may have as well as sharing information about your child, as we begin to get to know each other.
+Shortly before your child joins us at Batford Nursery School, we will get in touch to arrange a home phone call.
+This will usually be from your child's Key Person.
+The home phone call gives an opportunity to ask any questions you may have as well as sharing information about your child, as we begin to get to know each other.

-We also offer an opportunity for parents and children to come to nursery together to get to know the setting and staff.
+We also offer a session for parents and children to come to nursery together to get to know the setting and staff.